nt246/physalia-lcwgs/day_1/markdowns/data_processing.md

 <br>

 **Activity:**: Compare the `fastq_list.txt` to the `fastq_table.txt`.
-Which samples will we be analyzing today?
+Which populations to the samples we’ll be analyzing today originate from?

 <br>

 With our small fastq table and fastq list here, we can easily look this up manually.
 But if we have hundreds of samples, that becomes more cumbersome.
-Let’s automate it with our first `for loop`.
+Let’s automate the sample lookup with our first `for loop`.

 <br>

 #### 5\.
 Practice using bash `for loops` to iterate over target samples

+First, let’s just look up the sample IDs.
 For each prefix in our `fastq_list.txt` will use `grep` to extract the relevant line from the fastq table, use `cut` to extract the column with sample ID, and then `echo` to print the sample ID

 ``` bash